Hevne/RTS_Balacing_Hevne/README.md

 * **Smooth vs Rough resource income:** Rough resource income is seen on systems that put too much emphasis on worker units, making them expensive and long time steps to gather resources, it can turn annoying since the importance of the gatherer unit is so high.
 Smooth resource income however, seen in games such as Starcraft and Warcraft prioritize cheap workers and limit the certain amount of income per minute by restricting the total amount of gathering units.
 Smooth income based will generate a system where a good player can harvest more than an inexperienced one.

+* **Time as a resource:** Any well designed RTS game will take into account the time when producing units or buildings, moving units, gathering other resources and so on...
+This adds a lot of depth and increases the difficulty of each decision that a player will be forced to make, forcing the player to decide and prioritize on what is he going to do.

 ![](https://bnetcmsus-a.akamaihd.net/cms/blog_header/bh/BH7HQWEVCV7B1571781106843.jpg)